serpent-os/tools/README.md

 ```

 **NB:** If you want to build .stones with boulder on your _non-serpent_ host system, you will need to specify the
-location of the boulder data files (which live in ${HOME}/.local/share/boulder if you used `just get-started`:
+location of the boulder data files (which live in ${HOME}/.local/share/boulder if you used `just get-started` like above):

 ```bash
 alias boulder="${HOME}/.local/bin/boulder --data-dir ${HOME}/.local/share/boulder"